Canadians Among Least-Taxed People In Developed World: Study

 — Robert Shillington

-The Fraser Institute estimate is “quite misleading,” report co-author and statistician Robert Shillington told HuffPost Canada, “because they include taxes that people don’t pay.”
+The Fraser Institute estimate is “quite misleading,” report co-author and statistician Richard Shillington told HuffPost Canada, “because they include taxes that people don’t pay.”

 For instance, the Fraser Institute includes corporate taxes in their calculation of families’ tax burden, on the argument that those taxes are passed on to consumers.
 But corporate income isn't included in families' income.